-If you’re considering raising fighting chicken breeds for sport or personal interest, choosing the right breed is essential.
+If you’re interested in raising fighting chicken breeds for sport or personal interest, it’s important to choose the right breed.

-Few people consider them to be small dinosaurs.
+Most see them as tiny dinosaurs.
 Shamo and Aseel look like dinosaurs when they fight.

 In this article, we’ll look at the top 9 best fighting chicken breeds, so you can find the perfect breed to suit your needs.